Don't Panic! Better, Fewer, Syntax Errors for LR Parsers

 \subsection{Ranking repair sequences}

-In nearly all cases, members of the complete set of minimum cost repair sequences end with $N_\textit{shifts}$ (the only exception being if an error location is found less than $N_\textit{shifts}$ from the end of an input).
+In nearly all cases, members of the complete set of minimum cost repair sequences end with $N_\textit{shifts}$ (the only exception being error locations near the end of an input where recovery leads to an accept state).
 Thus while the repair sequences we find are all equivalently good within the range of $N_\textit{shifts}$, some, but not others, may perform poorly beyond that range.
 This problem is exacerbated by the fact that $N_\textit{shifts}$ has to be a fairly small integer (we use 3, the value suggested by \corchuelo) since each additional token searched exponentially increases the search space.
-From a user perspective this can mean that some members of the complete set of minimum cost repair sequences can appear to be of much lower quality than others.
+Thus while all repair sequences found may be locally equivalent, when considered in the context of the entire input, some may be better than others.
+While it is, in general, impractically slow to determine which repair sequences are the global best, we can quickly determine which are better under a wider definition of `local'.

-In order to lessen this problem, we rank configurations which represent the complete set of minimum cost repair sequences by how far they allow parsing to continue, up to a limit of $N_\textit{try}$ tokens (which we somewhat arbitrarily set at 250).
+We thus rank configurations which represent the complete set of minimum cost repair sequences by how far they allow parsing to continue, up to a limit of $N_\textit{try}$ tokens (which we somewhat arbitrarily set at 250).
 Taking the furthest-parse point as our top rank, we then discard all configurations which parsed less input than this.
-The reason why we rank the configurations, and not the repair sequences, is that we only need to rank one repair sequence for each merged configuration, a small but useful optimisation.
+The reason why we rank the configurations, and not the repair sequences, is that we only need to rank one of the repair sequences from each merged configuration, a small but useful optimisation.
 We then expand the top ranked configurations into repair sequences and remove shifts from the end of those repair sequences.
 Since the earlier merging of compatible configurations is imprecise (it misses configurations that have already been processed), there can be some remaining duplicate repair sequences: we thus perform a final purge of duplicate repair sequences.
 Figure~\ref{fig:cpctplus:full} shows a visualisation of \cpctplus in action.